MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 10, Improved the tone quality in MARENOL

-11, Fixed the problem of that the line may leave the right way in some levels
+11, Fixed the issue that the line may leave the right way in some levels

 12, Fixed the incorrect animation resumption in Jupiter